 Finally, the findings of this study show important implications for the tourism industry.
-Quite surprisingly, the LCG showed significantly higher levels of dependency on tourism than the
+Quite surprisingly, the LCG showed significantly higher levels of dependency on tourism than the HCG.

-HCG.
 This occurs even though one could assume that people with high economic reliance on tourism activity should be those individuals more prone to undertake vaccination as a way to contribute to render their business and the destination within which they work, safe and healthy, with this somehow helping to restart the tourism, travel and hospitality activity as soon as possible.
-Furthermore, the hospitality industry was hardly hit and depending on the destination, has often not gotten enough financial support throughout the pandemic (Dube, Nhamo, & Chikodzi, 2021; Khalid, Okafor, & Burzynska, 2021).
+Furthermore, the hospitality industry was severely hit and, depending on the destination, has often not received enough financial support throughout the pandemic (Dube et al., 2021; Khalid et al., 2021).
 On the contrary, our findings seem to highlight that many tourism workers have a lower level of confidence towards the COVID-19 vaccine.
-Hence, our findings suggest policymakers and destination marketers in Italy plan institutional campaigns aiming at sensitizing tourism workers on the need to undertake vaccination as a "precondition" to effectively restart the tourism sector and to invigorate the economy and quality of life.
+Reseachers have suggested that destinations should reorient tourism around sustainability and responsibility as part of the restarting process (Kuščer et al., 2021).
+Our findings suggest policymakers and destination marketers in Italy go somewhat further to plan institutional campaigns aiming at sensitizing tourism workers on the need to undertake vaccination as a 'precondition' to effectively restart the tourism sector and to invigorate the economy and quality of life.

-In terms of tourism, it is thus vital not only to focus on vaccination passports for incoming tourists but also to guarantee a "safe hosting destination" where workers in contact with tourists are vaccinated.
+In terms of tourism, it is thus vital not only to focus on vaccination passports for incoming tourists but also to guarantee a 'safe hosting destination' where workers in contact with tourists are vaccinated.
 Academics and future studies should also focus on vaccine confidence (and uptake levels) not only for tourists but also for other stakeholders involved in the industry.

 Although this study helps to fill a gap in the existing knowledge in the literature and proposes some implications for practitioners, limitations remain.
 Firstly, although the sample size is relatively big, it is highly site-specific (i.e. Italy) and utilized a convenience sample derived from a web-based survey with a snowball sampling approach, thus rendering findings hardly generalizable both at a national level and yet more in other countries.
 In this vein, it appears that the convenience sampling technique adopted in this study has to some extent skewed the data for certain sociodemographic variables, for example, as reflected by the higher average income compared to the overall national population of Italy.
 Future studies might aim at replicating the study aiming at collecting a representative sample of the overall population and/or applying the data collection to other countries to draw cross-cultural comparisons.
 Further, the study was not able to capture and expand the knowledge about the factors that might contribute to explain the relatively low level of vaccine confidence in certain groups of individuals.
 Future studies might aim to apply a mixed method or multiple mixed-method approaches to overcome this limitation and give a more detailed and accurate overview of the main variables (i.e. personality traits, moral values, etc.) that may explain different levels of vaccine confidence.
 Finally, this study was carried out at the beginning of the vaccination campaign in Italy.
-Hence it was not able to capture the extent to which other contextual factors (e.g. vaccine passport prospects, Astrazeneca scandal, etc.) might contribute over time to increase/decrease the vaccine confidence of Italians and to accelerate/decelerate the success of the vaccination campaign.
+Hence it was not able to capture the extent to which other contextual factors (e.g. vaccine passport prospects, Astrazeneca scandal, etc.) might contribute over time to increase/ decrease the vaccine confidence of Italians and to accelerate/decelerate the success of the vaccination campaign.
 Based on this evidence and the considerations drawn from it, a call for future studies aiming to adopt a longitudinal approach is made.